Why is an assessment of this kind needed?

 Your school will submit a list of candidates registered to take the PSA no later than four weeks before your test date.
 At this point, accounts will be created and the school will be informed when this is complete.
 The PSA Lead at your school will notify you when your account is ready to activate.
 If you have not received notification, please contact the PSA Lead at your school.

 You will only be able to activate an account once your school has submitted a registration list for the PSA and received confirmation that the accounts have been created.
-This usually takes place four weeks in advance of the test date.
+This usually takes place no later than four weeks in advance of the test date.
 In the first instance, please confirm with the PSA Lead at your school that they have registered you for the PSA.

 If your account has been created and you are unable to activate it, or login once it is activated, please ensure you are using the Google Chrome browser on a laptop or PC, and the email address your school registered you with.
 The PSA website is not fully compatible with Internet Explorer or mobile devices.
 If you are still unable to login, please send a screenshot of the error message displayed to firstname.lastname@example.org with the subject header “Login problem”.

 While paper copies of the BNF and BNFc can be allowed, to be provided by the medical school or brought in by candidates, it is important to be aware that the paper versions may not contain the most up-to-date prescribing advice.
-PSA scoring is based on information on the BNF and BNFc websites that is most up-to-date at the time of the test, therefore candidates are strongly advised to practice using the online BNF and BNFc ahead of taking the PSA.
+PSA scoring is based on information on the BNF and BNFc websites that is most up-to-date at the time of the test, therefore candidates are strongly advised to practise using the online BNF and BNFc ahead of taking the PSA.

 The BNF is a recommended resource; however, candidates should understand that it does not answer all questions on prescribing.